-Michael Grose joined the UO music faculty in 2001 as associate
+Michael Grose joined the University of Oregon music faculty in 2001 as Associate

-professor of tuba.
+Professor of Tuba and Euphonium.
 Prior to coming to Oregon, Grose was principal

-tubist of the Savannah Symphony Orchestra since 1986 and the Hilton
+tubist of the Savannah Symphony Orchestra from 1986 to 2001, and the Hilton

-Head Orchestra since 1990.
+Head Orchestra from 1990 to 2001.
 He is currently the principal tubist of

 the Eugene Symphony.
 Grose received his Bachelor of Music and